-Taking into account the improvement of resources for aerospace attack and the continuing dissemination of mations characterized by a high level of training of personnel, with reliance on professionals (contract workers), are the basis of force groupings on strategic axes.
+A priority trend in the development of the army and navy is to ensure a high level of troop and force readiness to accomplish tasks as intended.
+Therefore, military formations characterized by a high level of training of personnel, with reliance on professionals (contract workers), are the basis of force groupings on strategic axes.